jsteele619/chess_scraping_project/README.md

 You can run this code to get user chess information from chess.com, and automatically print out relevant graph to visualize the user's data.

-<p1> By running all cells in "chess_df_and_graphs.ipynb, you be prompted to input the username.
+<p1> By running all cells in "chess_df_and_graphs.ipynb, you are prompted to input the username.
 Please make sure to make your own config.py file with the same format; login = ("username:password).
 After several moments, the relevant graphs save to graphs/{username}.
 The created dataframe saves to csv_files/{username}.csv.</p1>

 <p1> The graphs show several points of analysis.
 I segment the chess games by win/draw/loss by time of day.
 There is a graph for rating progression over time, overlayed with time controls.
 I show time of day played, over time.
 And I show results by opening choices, both for white and black. </p1>